JasperFx/oakton/documentation/documentation/getting_started.md

 <!--title: Getting Started-->

+<[info]>
+The power of Oakton really comes into play when it's combined with applications using the `HostBuilder` mechanism for bootstrapping .Net applications.
+See <[linkto:documentation/hostbuilder]> for more information.
+<[/info]>

-Oakton originated in the now defunct [FubuCore](https://github.com/DarthFubuMVC/fubucore) project in 2010 as a mechanism to allow our .Net development team to build robust console line utilities with these attributes:
+Oakton originated in the now defunct [FubuCore](https://github.com/DarthFubuMVC/fubucore) project in 2010 as a mechanism to allow our .Net development team of that time to build robust console line utilities with these attributes:

 * Make it easy to embed and expose command help for user friendliness
-* Be consistent with Unix/Linux command line idioms from arguments and optional names -- i.e., make the command line usage feel like git's command line syntax
+* Be consistent with Unix/Linux command line idioms from arguments and optional names -- i.e., make the command line usage feel like Git's command line syntax
 * Easily enable tools to expose multiple commands
-* Completely separate the command line parsing from the actual functionality of the console application *which we still believe separates Oakton from most other existing command line argument parsing tools in the .Net space*
-* Enable relatively easy testing of the command line tools
+* Completely separate the command line parsing from the actual functionality of the console application for easier testing of the command line tools and cleaner code
 * Validate user input and helpfully tell them when it's invalid and what the correct usage should be

-Oakton was originally extracted from FubuCore as a new standalone project before adding some new improvements and support for Netstandard targets and the new fangled
+Oakton was originally extracted from FubuCore as a new standalone project before adding some new improvements and support for .Net Core and now .Net 5.0.
-CoreCLR.

 ## Your First Command